wakoliVotes/lingoken/README.md

-# lingoken
+# LingoKen
-LingoKen is a local version of Duolingo for the diverse languages in Kenya, across the 42+ Tribes
+- LingoKen is a local version of Duolingo for the diverse languages in Kenya across the 42+ Tribes.